 'Ah, Master, it is as if you read my thoughts!' replied the fat one, startled at being discovered.

-, oh stout water buffalo.
+'Alas, such powers are beyond one such as I. It was your face that betrayed you, oh stout water buffalo.
 It twitches so loudly like the death throes of a fish upon a tiled floor,' the Master helpfully explained.

 'Ah, Master!
 Thy ears are as sharp as thy thoughts.
 Praise be to the Eternal Presence for thy presence,' began the disciple enthusiastically his spirits rising.